A Probabilistic Formulation of Offset Noise in Diffusion Models: Experiments

 \subsubsection{Comparison of average brightness distributions}

-In addition to the quantitative evaluations using 1WD and MMD described above, we compared the test dataset and the generated data by examining the distribution of the average brightnesses~$L_\text{avg}(\bm{x}_0)$.
-As shown in \cref{eq:avg_brightness}, the average brightness~$L_\text{avg}(\bm{x}_0)$ in the Cylinder dataset follows a uniform distribution~$\mathcal{U}_c(-k, k)$, where~$k=2$ in this experiment.
+We compared the test dataset and the generated samples through the distribution of the average brightness~$B_n(\bm{x}_0)$.
+As shown in \eqref{eq:avg_brightness}, the average brightness~$B_n(\bm{x}_0)$ in the Cylinder dataset follows the uniform distribution~$\mathcal{U}_c(-k, k)$, where~$k=2$ in our experiments.

-The results are shown in \cref{fig:histgram}.
-In the figure, the results for the Base model, the Offset noise model~($\sigma_c^2=0.1$), and the Proposed model~($\sigma_c^2=1.0$) are presented in the top, middle, and bottom rows, respectively, for each~$n$.
-The models used were those obtained after the final training step ($200,000$) for each setting.
-Similar to Figure~\ref{fig:1wd_mmd}, when~$n$ is relatively small ($n \leq 10$), the distribution of~$L_\text{avg}(\bm{x}_0)$ in the generated data closely matches that of the test dataset for all models.
-As the dimension~$n$ increases, the~$L_\text{avg}(\bm{x}_0)$ distribution of the data generated by the Base and Offset noise models deviates from that of the test dataset.
-Specifically, in the case of the Base model with~$n=200$, the data near~$L_\text{avg}(\bm{x}_0) \approx -2$ are less likely to be generated.
-This highlights the difficulty diffusion models have in generating low-brightness images.
-In contrast, the proposed model consistently generates data whose~$L_\text{avg}(\bm{x}_0)$ distribution remains close to that of the test dataset, even as the dimension~$n$ increases.
+The results are shown in Figure~\ref{fig:histgram}.
+For each~$n$, the top, middle, and bottom rows correspond to the Base model, the Offset noise model~($\sigma_c^2=0.1$), and the proposed model~($\sigma_c^2=1.0$), respectively.
+In each case, we use the model obtained after the final training step.
+When~$n$ is small ($n \leq 10$), the distribution of~$B_n(\bm{x}_0)$ in the generated data closely matches that of the test dataset for all models.
+As~$n$ increases, the~$B_n(\bm{x}_0)$ distribution generated by the Base and Offset noise models deviates from that of the test dataset.
+In particular, for the Base model with~$n=200$, samples near~$B_n(\bm{x}_0) \approx -2$ are underrepresented, highlighting the difficulty conventional diffusion models have in generating low-brightness images.
+In contrast, the proposed model consistently produces samples whose~$B_n(\bm{x}_0)$ distribution remains close to that of the test dataset even as~$n$ increases.
+This dimensional dependence is consistent with the theoretical analysis in Section~\ref{sec:brightness_theory}.